 Where to stay around the Acropolis

-You will find a wide selections of hotels and rooms to let near the Acropolis.
+You will find a wide selection of hotels and rooms to let near the Acropolis.
 The areas called Plaka, Koukaki, Thissio and Psiri are all close to the ancient complex.

 The closest stations to this are of Athens are Acropolis and Thissio.
 Monastiraki and Syntagma metro stations are also walking distance.